 Our college's stellar faculty are continuously making discoveries and sharing their insights in ways that are changing society.
 They're prompting important conversations on topics from political science to health, psychology to the languages, and ensuring our students a high-quality education.
+They see Illinois as a place where they can pursue their curiosities beyond their traditional fields of expertise.

 It's vital to retain our faculty stars while recruiting others to join us on campus.
 Such recognitions bestow prestige on faculty members and provide financial support for their scholarly activities.
 Through these awards, donors and friends are investing in the future of the college and its departments.